Brain Tumor (cont.)

 - The bones of the skull

-- Three thin layers of tissue (meninges, which wrap the brain almost like layers of plastic wrap).
+- Three thin layers of tissue (meninges)

 - Watery fluid (cerebrospinal fluid) that flows through spaces between the meninges and through spaces (ventricles) within the brain.